Surrealist techniques: Indecipherable writing

 In addition to its obvious meaning of writing that is illegibile or for whatever other reason cannot be made out by the reader, indecipherable writing refers to a set of automatic techniques, most developed by Romanian surrealists and falling under the heading of surautomatism.
 Examples include entoptic graphomania, fumage and the movement of liquid down a vertical surface.

 Involuntary sculpture

 Surrealism describes as "involuntary sculpture" those made by absent-mindedly manipulating something, such as rolling and unrolling a movie ticket, bending a paper clip, and so forth.

 Latent news

 Latent news is a game in which an article from a newspaper is cut into individual words (or perhaps phrases) and then rapidly reassembled; see also Cut-up technique.

 Movement of liquid down a vertical surface

-The movement of liquid down a vertical surface is, as the name suggests, a technique, invented by surrealists from Romania and said by them to be surautomatic and a form of indecipherable writing, of making pictures by dripping or allowing a flow of some form of liquid down a vertical surface.
+Pictures can be produced by dripping or allowing a flow of some form of liquid down a vertical surface.
+The technique was invented by surrealists from Romania and said by them to be surautomatic and a form of indecipherable writing.